digital-work-lab/digital-work-lecture/01-drivers-of-change.md

 <!--
 Can you think of examples?
--> e.g., how they deal with innovation just think about how they would develop/introduce a website
+-> e.g., how they deal with innovation

+Discuss how each organization would develop/introduce a website

-Still simplifying... but we could imagin that:
+Still simplifying... but we could imagine that:

 - large industrial corporation: No website for 200 years, then the marketing department has hired programmers who are in charge of the website (since 20 years)
 - Public companies: public-relations with shareholders and investors are critical, all communication is controlled